Symmetry and classification of solutions to an integral equation in the Heisenberg group $\mathbb{H}^n$: Introduction

-It can be easily seen that for $s = 1$, $k = 1$ and for $m = 2 l$ even integer, the Grushin operator coincides with the Heisenberg sub Laplacian $\Delta_\HH$ acting on cylindrical solutions, i.e., if $u$ is a cylindrical function $u (z, t) = u(|z|, t)$.
-In fact, in \cite{garo-v} the authors studied the critical exponent problem \be u = - u^{\frac{Q+2}{Q-2}}, \quad u \geq 0, ~~~u \in \mathring{\mathcal D}^{1,2} \ee in a stratified nilpotent Lie group $G$, also referred to as a Carnot group, where ${\mathcal L}$ is the sub-Laplacian associated with the stratified structure on $G$ and proved symmetry of the cylindrical solution of (\ref{garo}) for $G$ of Heisenberg type.
+In \cite{garo-v} the authors studied the critical exponent problem \be u = - u^{\frac{Q+2}{Q-2}}, \quad u \geq 0, ~~~u \in \mathring{\mathcal D}^{1,2} \ee in a stratified nilpotent Lie group $G$, also referred to as a Carnot group, where ${\mathcal L}$ is the sub-Laplacian associated with the stratified structure on $G$ and proved symmetry of the cylindrical solution of (\ref{garo}) for $G$ of Heisenberg type.
 Here, $Q$ is the homogeneous dimension of $G$ and $\mathring{\mathcal D}^{1,2} $ is the closure of $C^\infty$ functions with compact support with respect to the norm $|| u||_{\mathring{\mathcal D}^{1,2}} = ||u||_{L^2} + || Xu||_{L^2}$ where $Xu$ denotes the horizontal gradient.
 Again, it can be seen that for the cylindrical functions, the sub-Laplacian reduces to the Grushin operator (\ref{gru}) with $ s = 1$ and $m$, $ k $ any positive integer.
-Thus, our uniqueness result (ii) of Theorem \ref{Yum} implies that \begin{theorem} For $s =1$, $k =1$ and $m \geq 3 $, any $x$ radial solution of (\ref{gr}) is \be u_0 = C_0 | \om + i|^{- \frac{Q-2}{2}} \ee upto a translation and suitable scaling. \end{theorem} The proof of uniqueness given in Section \ref{unq} can be extended for Grushin operators for $s =1$, $k \geq 1$ and $m \geq 3 $ as the fundamental solution of the Grushin operator is well known and the differential equation can be associated with the corresponding integral equation.
-Details will appear in \cite{prajapat-anoop}.
+Thus, our uniqueness result (ii) of Theorem \ref{Yum} implies that \begin{theorem} For $s =1$, $k =1$ and $m $ an even integer, any solution of (\ref{gr}) is \be u_0 = C_0 | \om + i|^{- \frac{Q-2}{2}} \ee upto a translation and suitable scaling. \end{theorem} The proof of uniqueness given in Section \ref{unq} can be extended for Grushin operators for $s =1$, $k \geq 1$ and $m \geq 3 $ as the fundamental solution of the Grushin operator is well known and the differential equation can be associated with the corresponding integral equation.
+Details will appear soon.

-Also, Liouville type results have been proved for nonlinear elliptic equations involving the Grushin operator in \cite{yu} where the author proved the nonexistence of positive solutions of \be u + f(u) = 0 ~~~{ s > 0 },~~~ (x, y) \in \R^m \times \R^k \ee where $f$ satisfies the conditions\\ ($f1$) $f(t) \in C^0(\R, \R)$ is nondecreasing in $(0, \infty)$;\\ ($f2$) $g(t) =\dfrac{ f(t)}{t^{\frac{Q+2}{Q-2}}}$ is nonincreasing in $(0, \infty)$ and $g$ is not a constant, where $Q = m + (s + 1)k$ is the homogeneous dimension.
+Also, Liouville type results have been proved for nonlinear elliptic equations involving the Grushin operator in \cite{yu} where the author proved the nonexistence of positive solutions of \be u + f(u) = 0 ~~~{ s > 0 },~~~ (x, y) \in \RR^m \times \RR^k \ee where $f$ satisfies the conditions\\ ($f1$) $f(t) \in C^0(\RR, \RR)$ is nondecreasing in $(0, \infty)$;\\ ($f2$) $g(t) =\dfrac{ f(t)}{t^{\frac{Q+2}{Q-2}}}$ is nonincreasing in $(0, \infty)$ and $g$ is not a constant, where $Q = m + (s + 1)k$ is the homogeneous dimension.
 The $f$ here includes the special case $u^p$ for $1 < p < \frac{Q+2}{Q-2}$, which corresponds to (iii) of our Theorem \ref{Yum}.